North Hill Parish Council

 Welcome to the website organised and maintained by North Hill Parish Council, we hope you find it useful.
 The objective of the site is to provide information about the activities of the council and relay information and support available from Cornwall County Council.

-At the monthly meeting of North Hill Parish Council held in North Hill Village Hall on 9 May planning applications were discussed for properties at Coads Green and Lewarne.
-To view the comments recorded by the Parish Council for these and previous applications, select Notice Board under the Parish Council tab.
+At the monthly meeting of North Hill Parish Council held in North Hill Village Hall on 11 July 2022 a planning application for a proposed development at Glubhole Lane was discussed.
+To view the comments recorded by the Parish Council for this and previous applications, select Notice Board under the Parish Council tab.

 Update on the closure of St Torney's Church.